jobial-io/scase/README.md

 * Additional Java-friendly client API to allow easy interop with Java and other JVM languages
 * Test support
 * Well defined error handling
-* Purely functional, from top to bottom, but without the need to understand complex FP constructs
+* Purely functional, from top to bottom, but without the need to understand complex FP constructs.

 Additionally, **Scase** does not enforce any specific convention of modelling messages or correlating request and response types.
 It comes with sensible defaults, with pluggable support for custom styles.